 - Attendees will be able to lead a small team in at least three qualitative research activities in the library.

 - Attendees will develop a plan to implement at least one user experience approach at their library.

-This workshop will be held on Zoom.
-A link will be emailed to registrants 24 hours before the start of the class.
-If you do not receive the link, please check your spam folder and/or reach out to Christi Farrar or Sarah Donnelly.
+This workshop will be held online.
+Registrants will receive an email with the login information 24 hours before the program.
+If you do not receive the email, please check your spam folder and then contact Christi Farrar or Sarah Donnelly.